 designed: 2011 by ramzi makram-ebeid

-This was my grandparents’ main bedroom, filled with a beautiful collection of 1940’s Egyptian art deco pieces.
-Using the same concept of the living room, the floors here were also dyed and all fabrics changed to white.
+The bedrooms were also filled with a beautiful collection of 1940’s Egyptian Art Deco pieces.
+Using the same concept as the living room, the floors were dyed and all fabrics changed to white.
 The round stainless steel drop ceiling above adds more light to the room and accentuates the overall Deco feel, as does the armoire.

 A focal point of the living room is the photograph by Karim Mansour, which somehow made me want to party and meditate at the same time.
 The massive frame eludes to a dj box and brings focus to it.

 With so much beautiful artistry in Egypt, it’s easy to accumulate pieces.
 Having purchased a variety of artwork, I wanted to unify them all somehow and framing them all in a clean white wood, with thick borders, brought them together cohesively.

 In the bedroom are typical Egyptian water storage bottles that I designed myself, while the massive round tray, made from recycled potatoes chips covers, makes for a convenient surface to work or enjoy a snack on.